intro-graphics-master/a2_s19/README.md

 Instead, save the buffer variables from window.onload() by moving their declaration to the outermost scope.

 4. In render(), you will need:
-- A second WebGL call to gl.drawArrays(), making sure to pass in an appropriate number of vertices
+- A second WebGL call to gl.drawArrays(), making sure to pass in an appropriate number of vertices*
 - Before each of those calls, another few WebGL lines to set the "attribute pointer", once for position and again for color
 - Before each of THOSE calls, another WebGL call to select the correct buffer - position or color - of the right shape you intend to draw.
 These are the variables you moved to the outer scope before.

+*Passing in an incorrect number of vertices is either an unrecoverable error that draws nothing (if too big) or results in only part of your shape being drawn (if too small).

 You had to edit a lot of places in the file to add a second shape, but now it should hopefully show up near the pyramid.

   ![both](docs/both.gif)